mtempleheald/mtempleheald.github.io/src/routes/(standard)/blog/2023/04/08/Publish-Database-from-ERD/+page.md

 ### Code changes

-1. Ensure that any DB code (repository) accesses the connection string via `IOptions` or better yet `IOptionsSnapshot` to allow life reloading of config.
+1. Ensure that any DB code (repository) accesses the connection string via `IOptions` or better yet `IOptionsSnapshot` to allow live reloading of config.
    ```C#
    public class ConnectionStringsOptions
    {